 Paul served as a founding director of Benefis Health System Foundation.
 The scholarship is named in honor of Paul's mother, Jane M. Buckman Husted, who was a registered nurse for more than 35 years and served a tour of duty with the Army Nursing Corps in Tokyo.

-Dr. Bloemendaal is a long-time orthopedic surgeon, founding director of the Benefis Health System Foundation Board of Directors, and current member of the Benefis Health System Board of Directors.
+Dr. Bloemendaal was a longtime orthopedic surgeon and founding director of the Benefis Health System Foundation Board of Directors.
+Dr. Bloemendaal passed away in 2020.

 Kathy served as a founding director of the Benefis Health System Foundation Board of Directors.